Former Fed EXPOSES Gunna's Plea Deal. Did He Snitch?

 Let me find it here.

-I put timestamps in, which I always do, guys.
+I put time stamps in, which I always do, guys.

-I always put timestamps in the videos for y'all.
+I always put time stamps in the videos for y'all.

 And it was from lyrics from Bad Boy featuring Juice World self-snitching.

-Okay, he throws out the rake.
+He throws up the rake.

 Okay.